mk12/sicp/notes/lecture.md

 - The procedures `simplify-exp` and `simplify-parts` call each other recursively.
 - Since the `exp` in `simplify-exp` can be either atomic or compound, this naturally recurses through a tree of expressions.
-- We could have just used one procedure, using `map`:
+- We could have just written one procedure, using `map`:

 ```
 (define (simplify-exp exp)